What?

 Why?

 By structuring the action around the previously mentioned five key integration priorities, the main goal is that of building more inclusive and cohesive European Societies.
 Through fostering a better understanding of local integration experiences, promoting knowledge sharing, and peer-to-peer capacity building, the project aims at reinforcing the coordination capacity of national integration strategies across different levels of governance.
-Moreover, it aims at creating a spill-over effect into enhancing multi-level cooperation, including with EU networks in inter-connected policy areas.

 How?